Advanced Neurofunctional Curriculum: Important Message from Dr. Alejandro Elorriaga Claraco

 - Advanced Neurofunctional Assessment and Integrated Treatment of Lower Extremity Sports Injuries and other Complex Movement Disorders

 The first course, the New Advanced Functional Assessment of Sports Injuries and other Complex Musculoskeletal Disorders is now a pre-requisite to take the second course on the Advanced Living Anatomy Palpation Techniques for the Treatment of Peripheral Nerves and Soft Tissue Dysfunction.
-Together these two courses are the pre-requisite for the two Advanced Neurofunctional Assessment and Integrated Treatment Courses.
+Together these two courses are the pre-requisite for the two Advanced Neurofunctional Assessment and Integrated Treatment Courses, Upper and Lower Extremities.

-These last two courses will show you in detail how to assess in depth the multi-layered complexity of the ongoing adaptations developed by the musculoskeletal system in athletes, and how to correct them (when possible) or support them (key concept: how to support adaptations optimally) combining Advanced Needling Techniques with Advanced Manual Techniques, and Advanced Rehabilitation with other Functional Training Strategies.
+These last two courses of the Certificate Program will show you in detail how to assess in depth the multi-layered complexity of the ongoing adaptations developed by the musculoskeletal system in athletes, and how to correct them (when possible) or support them (key concept: how to support adaptations optimally) combining Advanced Needling Techniques with Advanced Manual Techniques, and Advanced Rehabilitation with other Functional Training Strategies.

 In additon to, and to complement this New Advanced Neurofunctional Curriculum, I plan to offer ocassionally New Monographic Courses, open to any qualify practitioner, that will cover specific clinical aspects related to the Neurofunctional Diagnosis and Treatment of Musculoskeletal Dysfunction.
 Later these programs will become online programs to be used as “distance learning resources” for members of the websites created for that purpose.

 Likewise, the New Advanced Neurofunctional Programs will also be linked eventually to a membership website where participants will have ongoing access to DVDs and other support materials for the review of the techniques and strategies learnt during the courses.
 When that happens, all participants in a given program will be given access to the corresponding online program at no additional cost.